metalevel-tech/mw-Typography/README.md

   Please do not add MediaWiki's `Special:` pages (NS 8 and 9) to this array, because their processing time is too slow.</s>

-* **Compound words additional support.** Via the configuration array `$wgTypography['ColonWords']` you can provide a list of  'compound words' (for example that contain `:`, like as `Категория:Файлове`, `Category:Files`) in order to divide them in two parts (by adding a space `:_`).
+* <s>**Component words additional support.** Via the configuration array `$wgTypography['ColonWords']` you can provide a list of  'compound words' (for example that contain `:`, like as `Категория:Файлове`, `Category:Files`) in order to divide them in two parts (by adding a space `:_`).
 In this way the two parts will be processed properly and will be hyphenated.
 There is an identical option within the settings of the repository PHP-Typography, but it will add two surrounding spaces to the colon sign `_:_`.
 By default the current option is disabled.
 In order to enable it, add a line as the follow in your `LocalSettings.php` file:

    ````php
    $wgTypography['ColonWords'] = array('Категория:', 'Category:', 'МедияУики:', 'MediaWiki:', 'Extension:');
    ````

-   If you want to use the native PHP-Typography's option read the next section.
+   If you want to use the native PHP-Typography's option read the next section.</s>

 * **PHP-Typography settings.** All settings of the main repository PHP-Typography are available via the array `$wgTypography['Settings']` that should be added to your `LocalSettings.php` file in a way as this: